noshitsherlock/umbraco-angular/README.md

 ```

 ####Umbraco
 For testing, create a new VS solution (I called it UmbracoTest) and download/install the umbraco cms nuget package.
-Then when installation is complete install the umbraco txt starter kit
+Then when the installation is complete install the umbraco txt starter kit
 to have something to start with.
 In my example below I have used that starter kit.
 I created a folder called services to put my UmbracoApiController in.

+When you inherit from UmbracoApiController, the default route is http://site/umbraco/api/{nameofcontoller}/{method}/{param}, ex http://localhost:PORT/umbraco/api/nodeapi/getnodedata/1070

 /Services/NodeApiController.cs
 ```c#